 - Partner airline benefits, like preferred seats and priority boarding

-As a Delta Silver elite, you probably won’t score many of those coveted First Class upgrades, especially if you live in a Delta hub city flooded with elite members.
-That said, if you travel off-peak, or have a smaller regional airport, your chances improve.
+As a Delta Silver elite, you probably won’t score those first-class upgrades, especially if you live in a Delta hub city flooded with elite members, like Atlanta.
+If you travel off-peak or from a smaller regional airport, your chances improve.

-After doing your time with Silver, you can move up to the Gold level.
-With it, you’ll get all the same perks as a Silver member, with a few notable enhancements like:
+After reaching Silver elite status, you can move up to the Gold level with all the same perks as Silver elite, but with a few notable enhancements:

-- 8 Delta miles per $1 spent on Delta flights
+- 8 Delta miles per dollar spent on Delta flights

 - Delta Comfort+ upgrades – 3 days before departure

-- Waived same-day confirmed and standby flight changes
+- Waived fees for same-day confirmed and standby flight changes

 - Expedited baggage service

-You’ll earn more points per $1 spent on Delta flights.
-And your First Class and Comfort+ upgrades will happen 3 days before your flight departs.
+You’ll earn more points per dollar spent on Delta flights and your first class and Comfort+ upgrades will happen three days before your flight departs.

 Plus, if you conclude your business before your scheduled time, you can head to the airport and fly standby on an earlier flight for free.

-When you keep going, you’ll eventually attain Platinum elite status, which comes with all the benefits of Silver and Gold, plus:
+Platinum elite status comes with all the benefits of Silver and Gold, plus:

-- 9 Delta miles per $1 spent on Delta flights
+- 9 Delta miles per dollar spent on Delta flights

-- First Class upgrades – 5 days before departure
+- First-class upgrades — Five days before departure

 - Delta Comfort+ upgrades — after ticketing